carmelocoding/comp3005_a3_q1/README.md

 Run main and make run whatever functions you'd like to try (examples of how are commented out)

+Note: checking students table can be done in pgAdmin by right clicking the "students" listing on the left side bar and selecting "view/edit data -> all rows", which gives a select all query as well.

 # Function purpose and how it works